Leica CL vs Nikon D800

-The Leica CL (Typ 7323) and the Nikon D800 are two digital cameras that were revealed to the public, respectively, in November 2017 and February 2012.
+The Leica CL (Typ 7323) and the Nikon D800 are two digital cameras that were officially introduced, respectively, in November 2017 and February 2012.
 The CL is a mirrorless interchangeable lens camera, while the D800 is a DSLR.
 The cameras are based on an APS-C (CL) and a full frame (D800) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Nikon provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 24.1 megapixels, whereas the Nikon provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica CL vs Nikon D800

 The physical size and weight of the Leica CL and the Nikon D800 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D800 is considerably larger (76 percent) than the Leica CL.
 Moreover, the D800 is substantially heavier (148 percent) than the CL.
 It is noteworthy in this context that the D800 is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.